Shark’s Cove

 Getting into the water isn’t the easiest.
 The rocks are uneven, and it doesn’t take long to notice sea urchins between them, along with patches of coral.
 Naturally, you start stepping more carefully and paying attention to where you place your feet and hands.
 Wearing water shoes can make this first contact much more comfortable.

-Things to Do at Shark’s Cove
+Things to Do at Sharks Cove Beach

 Even without getting in the water, Shark’s Cove is still worth the stop.